flynnzac/mro/README.md

 <p style="margin-left:11%; margin-top: 1em"><b>pushmac</b>
 is a stack-based macro processor.
 It reads from standard input, evaluates the macros provided to standard input, and writes the processed text to standard output.
-The macros can be constructed by evaluating Guile Scheme code.
 The macro language is parsed by reading one character at a time from left to right in a single pass.</p>